Closed-Form Diffusion Models: Sampling algorithm

 Following \citet{debortoli2022convergence}, we stop sampling at time $1-\epsilon$ for some truncation parameter $\epsilon>0$ to account for the fact that the smoothed score $s_{\sigma,t}$ blows up as $t \rightarrow 1$ due to division by $(1-t)^2$.
 We prove this theorem in Appendix \ref{sec:starting-at-T-proof}.

-This result shows that initializing a $\sigma$-CFDM with samples from the unsmoothed CFDM $\rho^*_T$ at time $T>0$ results in bounded error that increases with starting time $T$ and smoothing parameter $\sigma$.
-Intuitively, increasing $\sigma$ causes the unsmoothed velocity field $v^*_t$ to be a worse approximation to the smoothed velocity field $v_{\sigma,t}$ at any time $t$, and starting sampling at $T$ farther from 0 allows this error to accumulate over a longer initial interval $[0,T]$.
-Note however, that \eqref{eq:starting-at-T-thm} is a pessimistic bound, especially in its dependence on $T$.
-In \S\ref{sec:computational-tradeoffs}, we show that one obtains highly accurate approximations to $\rho_{\sigma,1}$ while starting sampling at $T$ close to 1 and hence employing few sampling steps.
-In Appendix \ref{sec:gumbel-one-step-result}, we further characterize the distribution of our model's samples drawn starting from the final step in Algorithm \ref{alg:sampling} when the weight perturbations $u_{i,m}$ in \eqref{eq:smoothed-kt-via-ui} are Gumbel-distributed.
+This result shows that initializing a $\sigma$-CFDM with samples from the unsmoothed CFDM $\rho^*_T$ at time $T>0$ results in bounded error that scales linearly with $\sigma$.
+Intuitively, increasing $\sigma$ causes the unsmoothed velocity field $v^*_t$ to be a worse approximation to the smoothed velocity field $v_{\sigma,t}$ at any time $t$; Theorem \ref{thm:starting-at-T} confirms that the cost to sample accuracy is linear in $\sigma$.